microsoft/OMS-docker/health/HealthOnboarding.md

 #### Script Execution
 * Download the script from [here](https://github.com/Microsoft/OMS-docker/blob/dilipr/kubeHealth/health/HealthAgentOnboarding.ps1)
 * Run the script:
- .\HealthAgentOnboarding.ps1 -aksResourceId <AKS_RESOURCE_ID> -aksResourceLocation <AKS_RESOURCE_LOCATION) -logAnalyticsWorkspaceResourceId (LOG_ANALYTICS_WS_RESOURCE_ID) (e.g./subscriptions/72c8e8ca-dc16-47dc-b65c-6b5875eb600a/resourceGroups/dilipr-health-preview/providers/Microsoft.OperationalInsights/workspaces/dilipr-health-preview)
+ .\HealthAgentOnboarding.ps1 -aksResourceId <AKS_RESOURCE_ID> -aksResourceLocation <AKS_RESOURCE_LOCATION>
+ -logAnalyticsWorkspaceResourceId <LOG_ANALYTICS_WS_RESOURCE_ID> (e.g./subscriptions/72c8e8ca-dc16-47dc-b65c-6b5875eb600a/resourceGroups/dilipr-health-preview/providers/Microsoft.OperationalInsights/workspaces/dilipr-health-preview)
  * Please make sure the right location of the AKS cluster is passed in to the script (without spaces e.g. eastus, southcentralus)

+#### Notes
+* After running the script, if there is more than one version of the omsagent DaemonSet running on a node (you can figure this out by running __kubecetl get pods -n kube-system -o wide__), [disable monitoring](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-optout) and re-run the onboarding script

 #### Viewing the health model
 * Navigate to <https://aka.ms/clusterhealthpreview>